 If you would like to, you may follow up with the teacher or designated safeguarding lead, to find out what the outcome was.

-If you would like to speak with The Poetry Society’s Education Team, please don’t hesitate to contact us via email ([email protected]) or phone (020 7420 9880).
+If you would like to speak with The Poetry Society’s Education Team, please don’t hesitate to contact us via email ([email protected]).
+Please note that The Poetry Society team is still working from home and that we only have access to one phone line currently.
+Please email us where possible.
+Our apologies for any delays or difficulties.

 If you have any more specific questions, do get in touch with The Poetry Society’s Education Team.
 If you’re interested in doing an online safeguarding course, we recommend those offered by NSPCC or Barnardo’s.